ahuff44/game-maker/README.md

 I personally compiled and ran everything in Eclipse for this project)

 In general, the control keys are the arrows keys, WASD, the space bar, and the left mouse button.
-At any time, pressing <esc> will exit the game and pressing <f1> will restart the game.
+At any time, pressing the escape key will exit the game and pressing the f1 key will restart the game.

 Frogger:
 -------